-A16z bets millions on Maven, a platform for cohort-based courses – TechCrunch
+a16z bets millions on Maven, a platform for cohort-based courses – TechCrunch

 While Kao explained that instructors like the idea of turning free advice in modular, revenue-generating classes, she said “monetizing that expertise is often really hard.”

-“Traditional platforms—Instagram, TikTok, Twitter—create a division between activities intended to monetize and those meant for community building,” she said.
-“Meaning, creators give away valuable content, and then monetize via brand partnerships or low-margin merchandise—activities that often detract from community-building.”
+“Traditional platforms — Instagram, TikTok, Twitter — create a division between activities intended to monetize and those meant for community building,” she said.
+“Meaning, creators give away valuable content, and then monetize via brand partnerships or low-margin merchandise — activities that often detract from community-building.”

 The biggest challenge ahead, she thinks, is expanding the mindshare about CBCs for creators.
 It needs to show the importance of signal in the cacophony of air horns that want creator’s attention.

-It’s a problem that Maven is all too familiar with it.
+It’s a problem with which Maven is all too familiar.

-“One of the biggest things we had to untangle early on was the difference between “content” and the Maven offering,” Kao explained.
+“One of the biggest things we had to untangle early on was the difference between ‘content’ and the Maven offering,” Kao explained.
 “There’s no shortage of content in our world.”
 The startup had to spend a good chunk of time figuring out how to create a cohort-based class experience that pairs community and accountability with that content.
 And it still has ways to go.”

 “At the end of the day, it ended up being quite simple.
 In our view, we’ve reached the Post Content Age,” she said.
 “In other words: Content is no longer scarce in education.
-It’s either free or low cost, and it’s abundant.”
+It’s either free or low-cost, and it’s abundant.”